directus-labs/guest-authoring/ubuntu-deploy/index.md

 }
 ```

-This simply forward the request to the domain to the Directus application running at `localhost` port `8055`.
+This forwards the request to the domain to the Directus application running at `localhost` port `8055`.

 Let's step through the config file: